mpdunne/alan/README.md

 Before using Alan, you may wish to add the directory containing the ```alan``` executable to your ```$PATH``` by editing the ```.bashrc```file in your home directory (e.g. add the line ```PATH=$PATH:/path/to/alan_dir```).
 If you've done this, Alan can be run by simply typing ```alan your_alignment.fa```.
 Alternatively, explicitly reference the location of the alan executable, for example by typing ```/path/to/alan your_alignment.fa```.

+Alan does not work well on large alignments.

 File types and options
 ======================